 I wandered around the house picking up random items remembering who gave them to me or how Trin and I obtained it.
 I asked myself, “Can I really leave all this behind?
 Can I sell or give it all away?”
 I sat on the couch, one of two things we own that we can actually call expensive.
 We purchased it as a celebration a few years ago when we paid off our house in Pennsylvania.
 Since then we’ve sold that house and moved to North Carolina.
 I reclined the couch and gazed out the huge window into the wooded backyard.
 A herd of deer wandered through that morning.
 It was peaceful.

 Trin and I have talked for quite some time about doing something different.
-Something different then the rat race corporate world.
+Something different than the rat race corporate world.
 Should we retire early to Ecuador?
 Maybe we should get a Volkswagen Van and travel America.
 For years we talked about it.
 This was finally the year we were really going to pull the trigger and do something different.
 We decided to sell our house and everything in it except our backpacks and just travel.
-First stop Central & South America.
+First stop: Central & South America.

 January of 2016 we started posting items on Craigslist.
 Items we should have gotten rid of years ago.
 Items that we no longer wanted or used.
 We had not given notice at work yet.
 We could still change our minds.